enriccorona/LVD/README.md

 ```

 ### Training SMPL estimation method from images:
-If you want to train LVD on a larger data, we provide an example of our dataloader for the RenderPeople dataset, where we train with the following commands:
+If you want to train LVD on a larger dataset, we provide an example of our dataloader for the RenderPeople dataset, where we train with the following commands:

 Training original model:
 ```